Who does what?

 - Open Spaces (looking after the wellbeing of the open grass areas and the woodlands) and Play Areas including the provision and maintenance of play equipment.

-- Grass cutting on residential amenity areas
+- Grass cutting on residential amenity areas (open spaces)

 - Providing and maintaining Christmas lights, flower troughs and baskets